-EPAOs will create and set open questions to assess KSBs mapped to this assessment method.
-Each EPAO must develop a question bank of sufficient size to prevent predictability and review them regularly (at least once a year) to ensure the questions they contain are fit for purpose.
-Independent assessors must use the question bank as a source for questioning and are expected to use their professional judgment to tailor those questions appropriately.
-Independent assessors are responsible for generating suitable follow-up questions, in line with the EPAOs training and standardisation process.
-The questions relating to underpinning KSBs must be varied yet allow assessment of the relevant KSBs.
+EPAOs will create and set open questions to assess related underpinning KSBs.
+They must develop 'question banks' of sufficient size to prevent predictability and review them regularly (at least once a year) to ensure the questions they contain are fit for purpose.
+The questions relating to underpinning KSBs must be varied, yet allow assessment of the relevant KSBs.

-EPAOs must ensure that apprentices have a different set of questions in the case of resits/re-takes.
+EPAOs must ensure that apprentices have a different set of questions in the case of re-sits or re-takes.